wigging/wigging.github.io/posts/python/config-dataclass.md

 ---
-title: Configuration using a dataclass
+title: Configuration using a Python dataclass
 date: November 21, 2024
 ---